-Potable water and wastewater electricity use for 2005 and 2017 was estimated by scaling electricity use data provided by the City and NID for Nevada County wastewater and potable water facilities to the city based on population.
-The potable water and wastewater electricity use within the City limits was subtracted from each utility's reported non-residential electricity use in order to provide additional context and develop potable water and wastewater electricity specific reduction strategies.
+Potable water and wastewater electricity use for 2005 and 2017 was estimated by scaling electricity use data provided by the County and NID for Nevada County wastewater and potable water facilities to the County based on population.
+The potable water and wastewater electricity use was subtracted from each utility's reported non-residential electricity use in order to provide additional context and develop potable water and wastewater electricity specific reduction strategies.